-The decision point and what we’ll know when we reach it
+The end point and what we’ll know when we reach it

 We’ll know which post-secondary option(s) will be viable for you and why.

-Once a month for 24 months, PDD will assign a research project having to do with the child’s preferred industry or profession.
-We’ll start at 35,000 feet with a bird’s eye view of the Canadian economy and how well the target industry or profession is performing in it.
+Once a month for 24 months, PDD will assign a research project having to do with your child’s preferred industry or profession.
+We’ll start with a global perspective on the Canadian economy.
+Then we’ll target your child’s preferred industry or profession and evaluate its suitability.

-We’ll guide the family through each of the assignments.
-Twelve months later, the student and the family together will have accumulated and evaluated the necessary market intelligence to make the argument that work that satisfies their criteria will be available in the graduate’s chosen field at ground level.
-By “ground level” we mean names and profiles of individual employers.
+We’ll guide your family through each of the assignments.
+Twelve months later, you’ll have accumulated and evaluated the necessary deep market intelligence to make the argument that work that satisfies your criteria will be available in the graduate’s chosen field.
+Or that it won’t be.
+Your family will be equipped to provide up-to-date names, profiles and critical business information about individual employers.

 Starting in month 13, we’ll repeat the process with a different industry or profession.
-By month 24, the future graduate will have business cases for two viable alternatives.
+By month 24, you’ll have business cases for two viable alternatives.

 The nature of PDD’s input